Futog: Geography

-The town is situated in southern Bačka, 7 km away from Novi Sad, on the middle of the Danube stream.
+The village is situated in southern Bačka, 7 km away from Novi Sad, on the middle of the Danube stream.
 Neighbouring settlements are Veternik in the east, Begeč in the west and Rumenka in the north.
 The Danube river is located in the south of the town.
 The Futog area outspreads on a cofin terrace, alluvial plain and an inductional plane.
 Near Futog are two river isles, an effluent pulped in pond.The climate is medium-continental, influenced by Fruška Gora and the Danube.
 Winds are Košava, Western and Breeze.
 Precipitation is 700 mm a year.
 Hydrography includes the Danube river, pond and the Danube-Tisa-Danube Canal.
 The present plants are corn, wheat, industrial plants, vegetables, and its well-known cabbage.
 The present animals are ducks, storks, rabbits, foxes, pheasants.
-The town is 8 km long in the west–east direction around the main street.
+The village is 8 km long in the west–east direction around the main street.
 Its area is 8,561 hectares.
 Futog is divided into Stari Futog (Old Futog) and Novi Futog (New Futog).